 synonyms: rotator cuff tear, RTC tear, RC tear, RCT, RTC rupture

-The rotator cuff is a group of muscle which move the shoulder.
+The rotator cuff is a group of muscles which move the shoulder and arm.
 The rotator cuff is made up of 4 muscles: the supraspinatus, the infraspinatus, the subscapularis and the teres minor.

 Some patients with rotator cuff tears have no symptoms.
 Other patients complain of severe pain the shoulder.
 This often initially occurs with overhead activity, but eventually may become severe, especially at night.
 Rotator cuff tears typically occur in people greater tha 40 years old.
 Other than pain people with rotator cuff tears frequently notice weakness in the shoulder and occasionally cracking or grinding sensations (crepitation) in the shoulder.

 The cause of rotator cuff tears is unknown, but is likley multifactorial including intrinsic degeneration of the tendon, poor potential for tendon healing, vascular insufficiency, repetitive trauma, and extrinsic mechanical pressure from the surrounding coracoacromial arch.
 There likely is an inherited predisposition to RTC disease as well.

 The incidence of full thickness Rotator Cuff Tears increases with increasing age.
 In people under 60yrs of age the incidence of Rotator Cuff Tears is 6% as opposed to 30% in those over 60yrs of age.
 Some people with rotator cuff tears have no symptoms.
 The prevalence of asymptomatic tears is: 0% for age 40-49yrs old; 10% for 50-59; 20% for 60-69; 40.7% for >70yrs/old.
 Asymptomatic tears often eventually become symptomatic (painful).